babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

 ## Architecture

-Terminology note: this document grew up saying "template" for the product of compiling a fn body.
-The code now says FACTORY for that product (`compile-fn-body` returns `(fn [ctx enclosed-array] -> impl)`, stored as `:jit-factory`) and IMPL for the concrete JS closure a factory returns.
-Read "template" below as "factory".

 Codegen is driven by SCI's own analysis, so semantics come for free:

 - Supported analyzer sites additionally attach a small walkable AST (the